Hackers News Hackers News

 • MBIM (CVE-2026-6519), RPKI-Router (CVE-2026-6522), TLS Dissector (CVE-2026-6528)

-These loop-based flaws are especially problematic in automated traffic capture pipelines where Wireshark runs unattended, as a single malformed packet can permanently halt analysis.
+These loop-based flaws pose a significant risk in automated traffic capture environments, where a single malformed packet could permanently halt critical analysis processes.

-Organizations running Wireshark in live capture or SIEM-integrated modes should treat this update as a critical priority, given the code execution potential in TLS, RDP, and SBC components.
+Organizations that integrate Wireshark into live capture systems or Security Information and Event Management (SIEM) solutions should prioritize this update as critical, especially considering the remote code execution potential in components like TLS, RDP, and SBC.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.